How Do Iceland’s Lava Caves Form?

 Iceland is located on the mid-Atlantic Ridge, a geological hotspot.
 Due to its location, the country has 30 active volcanic systems that form Iceland’s lava caves.
-After a volcanic eruption, a river of hot lava flows on the ground’s surface.
-Sometimes magma is so hot it melts its way down into the ground.
-The stream gradually cools down and a crust starts forming on the outside of the flow.
+After a volcanic eruption, a river of hot lava flows on the Earth’s surface.
+The stream gradually cools down and the outside of the flow forms a crust.
 The sub-surface stream of molten lava continues to flow, leaving behind a hardened crust in the form of a tube.

-Lava tubes are often multi-layered because existing lava caves can have multiple rivers of magma flow through them.
-In this way, tunnels get reshaped, and every single lava tunnel is completely different from the others.
+Lava tubes are often multi-layered because multiple rivers of magma flow through them, depositing various minerals.
+This way the tunnels get reshaped.
+As a result, every lava tunnel in Iceland is different.
 The flowing lava splashes, and when it cools down and hardens, it creates stalactites of all shapes and forms.

-Raufarhólshellir lava cave is one of the longest lava tubes in Iceland.
-It spans 1,360 m (4,462 ft) with the main tunnel running for 900 m (2,953 ft).
+Raufarhólshellir Lava Cave is one of the longest lava tubes in Iceland.
+It spans 4,462 ft (1,360 m), with the main tunnel running for 2,953 ft (900 m).
 The ceiling of the tunnel reaches up to 10 m (33 ft)!
-The lava tube formed after a Leitahraun volcanic eruption around 5,200 years ago, but it was only discovered by geologists in 1950.
-Impressive rock formations decorated the ceiling of the tunnel, but unregulated visits to the cave caused damage to the lava formations.
+The lava tube formed after the Leitahraun Volcanic Eruption around 5,200 years ago.
+However, it was only discovered by geologists in 1950.
+Impressive rock formations used to decorate the tunnel’s ceiling, but unregulated visits to the cave caused damage to the lava formations.
 The tunnel is now only available on guided tours, so join our day tour and explore Raufarhólshellir Lava Cave with an experienced guide.

-Thrihnukagigur Volcano has been ranked by CNN Travel as one of the must-see places in the world.
+Thrihnukagigur Volcano Cave has been ranked one of the must-see places in the world by CNN Travel.
 The dormant volcano is accessible through its top crater.
-An open elevator lowers visitors 120 m (400 ft) to the bottom of the volcano’s magma chambers.
-The inside of the volcano is covered in enchanting colors, due to minerals deposited by the last eruption.
-Standing inside the massive Thrihnukagigur volcano is a truly unique experience, so join us on a day tour and explore the inside of the volcano!
+An open elevator lowers visitors 400 ft (120 m) to the bottom of the volcano’s magma chambers.
+The inside of the volcano is covered in enchanting green, red, and brown colors due to minerals deposited by the last eruption.
+Standing inside the massive Thrihnukagigur Volcano is a truly unique experience, so join us on a day tour and explore the inside of the volcano!

-Lofthellir Cave near Lake Myvatn is home to the largest known natural ice sculptures ever found in any lava tube in Iceland.
+Lofthellir Cave near Lake Myvatn is home to the largest known natural ice sculptures found in any lava tube in Iceland.
 The cave was only discovered in the 1980s after an earthquake destroyed the roof of the cave.
-The pilot of a plane flying above the area noticed the massive hole in the ground.
-The secret underground world of lava and ice was soon discovered.
-Now, this magical 3,500-year-old lava cave is available to visit on a guided day tour from Akureyri or Myvarn.
+A plane pilot flying above the area noticed the massive hole in the ground and the hidden world of lava and ice was soon discovered.
+Now this magical 3,500-year-old lava cave is available to visit on a guided day tour from Akureyri or Myvatn.

 Combo Tours with Lava Caving in Raufarhólshellir

-Lava caving is a fun activity, but you can also combine it with another tour and turn it into a full-day adventure.
+Lava caving is a fun activity on its own, but you can also combine it with another tour and turn it into a full-day adventure.

-Visit Raufarhólshellir lava tube and see the highlights of the iconic Golden Circle in one day!
-Thingvellir National Park, Geysir Geothermal Area, and Gullfoss waterfall are important natural sites that everyone needs to visit in Iceland.
-If you’re traveling in winter, add a hunt for the Northern Lights to make it an ultimate Icelandic experience!
+Visit Raufarhólshellir Lava Tube and see the highlights of the iconic Golden Circle in one day!
+Thingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall are important natural sites that everyone needs to visit in Iceland.
+If you’re traveling in winter, add a hunt for the Northern Lights for the ultimate Icelandic experience!

-If you’ve already visited the Golden Circle, then simply join a Raufarhólshellir and Northern Lights tour to enjoy the best Iceland has to offer both under the ground and in the sky.
+If you’ve already visited the Golden Circle, then join a Raufarhólshellir and Northern Lights Tour to enjoy the best Iceland has to offer both under the ground and in the sky.

-Snorkeling in Silfra fissure is another unique experience that Iceland has to offer.
+Snorkeling in Silfra Fissure is another unique experience on offer in Iceland.
 Snorkel between two tectonic plates and explore the underwater world!
 Combine snorkeling with lava caving and visit Raufarhólshellir on the same day, or even add a Northern Lights tour to your itinerary!

 Combine your lava caving tour with horseback riding and meet charming Icelandic horses!
 The purebred horses are friendly and intelligent.
 Children love them!